ThomasSiegmund/D3TableFilter/README.md

 ```

-The [TableFilter documentation](http://tablefilter.free.fr/doc.php]) has some more details about sorting.  *D3TableFilter* extends the list of sort types by the ```Mixed```.
+The [TableFilter documentation](http://koalyptus.github.io/TableFilter/sort-custom-type.html]) has some more details about sorting.  *D3TableFilter* extends the list of sort types by the ```Mixed``` type.
 This function is based on the [mixedorder](http://www.inside-r.org/packages/cran/gtools/docs/mixedorder) function from the gtools package.
 It allows to sort character strings containing numbers in a logical order.
 See the *examples/mixedsort* Shiny app for an example.

 ## Bootstrap styling